You know many stories about Valiant Vrant. But not this one.

 This is the best one.

 You have heard the story about when Vrant was a soldier.
-They fought the icy troops of Frosty Kostkey.
+His squad fought against evil Ogres.
 The squad's leader was captured.
 Vrant took over and led a daring rescue.
 After bringing the hurt leader to safety, Vrant was made squad leader.
-With his clever plan the squad killed an abominable polar bear with flamethrower elbows.
-Then the rest of Frosty Kostkey's troops fled.
+With his clever plan the squad killed the Ogre chief.
+Then the rest of the Ogre tribe fled.
 Two towns were saved.

 You have heard the story about when Vrant went into the Enchanted Forest.
 He wanted his dagger to appear in his hand when he tapped the palm of his hand three times.
 The quest to earn that wish was hard.
 Vrant got his wish and four new scars.